Mexican lasagne are a convenient

 500 grams canned sweetcorn kernels (2 cans) drained

-250 grams grated mature goat's cheddar (or cheese of your
+250 grams grated mature goat's cheddar (or cheese of your choice)

 8 soft flour tortilla wraps